dianapatrong/Lab2_MySQL_Load_into_RDS/README.md

 Now that you are connected, you have to create a database to hold your tables, please create a database with the following
 pattern: `<iamuser>_nba_data`

-### ✏️  Exercise 1
+### ✏️  Exercise 1: Create the DDL's
-Generate the DDL's to create the tables under your database
+Generate the DDL's to create the tables under your database in a file called `postgres_ddls.sql, you can leverage the one you already have, just make sure that the syntax for MySQL and PostgreSQL are compatible.

 ## 3. Python
 From the last lab we know how to read data from an API and load it into a SQL database, now we are going to read from a SQL database